eremite/mark-bodell.net/README.md

 * Prettify
 * images?
-* Add all the existing content
 * Shoutout to ruby, maruku, markdown and liquid.
 * Add a footer.
 * Contact email.
 * Decide on License, CC, copyright stuff.
-* Add a search box.
-* Google Analytics

 ## License